alexnavtt/place_net/README.md

 ```

 ## Deploying with ROS
 The main deployment scenario for PlaceNet is through the Robot Operating System (ROS).
 PlaceNet has been tested on ROS2 Humble and is not supported on any ROS1 distros.
-We define two ROS2 packages to support this deployment:
+We define three ROS2 packages to support this deployment:

  - `place_net_msgs` : All message and service files used in deployment
  - `place_net_ros`  : The main ROS2 wrapper package
- - `place_net_behaviors` : [Coming Soon] This will be a wrapper around `place_net_msgs` to allow PlaceNet to be used in applications using on the [BT.CPP](https://www.behaviortree.dev/) behavior tree library in tandem with ROS2
+ - `place_net_behaviors` : **[Coming Soon]** This will be a wrapper around `place_net_msgs` to allow PlaceNet to be used in applications using on the [BT.CPP](https://www.behaviortree.dev/) behavior tree library in tandem with ROS2

 `place_net_ros` is also an excellent resource for those who wish to use PlaceNet in your own projects outside of ROS.
 The Python interface is relatively straightforward and a quick glance into [`place_net_server.py`](place_net_ros/place_net_ros/place_net_server.py) should demonstrate how to go from input to output with a trained model.